emad-elsaid/hydra/README.md

 ## What is 𓆚 Hydra

-Just list Emacs 𓆚 Hydra.
+Just like Emacs 𓆚 Hydra.
 It's a program that groups your terminal commands and bind them to common key on your keyboard.
 Commands can also be grouped in a tree like structure each node in the tree has a name and key bound to it.

 [Spacemacs](https://www.spacemacs.org/) for example is an emacs configuration centered around 𓆚 Hydra commands, with all user commands grouped as trees bound in a mnemonic way. for example: